microsoft/reality-augmentation-using-cognitive-services/04-Camera/README.md

 - For **Height** type **200**
 - For **Text** remove the default text **Next Text**

   > Checkpoint: Click **Run**.
 For now you will the new UI components.
-The don't do anything yet, but next we will configure scripts so that when you click the **Identify** button your device's camera takes a picture, sends the image to the Computer Vision API, and the results are displayed.
+The don't do anything yet, but next we will configure scripts so that when you click the **Identify** button your device's camera takes a picture, sends the image to the Computer Vision API, and the results are displayed. *Note:* you may need to click **Maximize On Play** to see the components.

 1. Add scripts
 - Copy **`<working-dir>`\reality-augmentation-using-cognitive-services\scripts\ButtonHandler.cs** to **`<working-dir>`\HoloWorld\assets\Scripts\**